January 07, 2019

 News broke last week of a tragic story involving a young boy in New York, with a known seafood allergy, who apparently died from inhaling fish fumes.

 Cameron Jean-Pierre, 11, arrived at his grandmother’s home in Brooklyn, where she was whipping up some cod on the stove.
 Cameron began to wheeze, so his father said he reached for Cameron’s asthma medication.
-But this time, the nebulizer machine that Cameron had used during allergy attacks in the past, did not seem to be working — he couldn’t breathe, his father said, the Washington Post reported.
+But on this occassion, the nebulizer that Cameron usually uses amidst allergy attacks did not seem to be working — he couldn’t breathe, his father said, the Washington Post reported.

 Cameron’s father then called 9-1-1 and the boy was rushed to a nearby hospital, where he was later pronounced dead.

 A spokeswoman with the Office of Chief Medical Examiner in New York City said the cause of death has not yet been determined, but Cameron’s father said that his son died after inhaling the fish fumes.

 NBC New York reported that the police do not suspect any criminality in the boy's death.

 While deaths from anaphylactic shock are by no means rare, it is very rare that death occurs from breathing in an allergic food rather than actually consuming it.